Creamy Tahini Pasta (25-Minutes)

 - Stir everything together well.
 Serve and season with black pepper.
 You can add salt if desired, but do note that the miso paste already has a salty taste!

 - Feel free to use any pasta shape or type that you desire here!
 I used cavatappi in these photos, but you’re welcome to use longer shapes like spaghetti, too.
-If you’re gluten-free, simply choose a certified gluten-free pasta (this one is my favourite).
+If you’re gluten-free, simply choose a certified gluten-free pasta ( is my favourite).

 - While you don’t need to include vegetables in this recipe, it’s a great opportunity to sneak some more in.
 I personally used broccoli, but you could use other ones like mushrooms, spinach, eggplant, cauliflower, etc. – these will all pair well!